 The state’s actual unemployment rate in September 2011 was 8.4 percent.
 Midland had the lowest rate followed by Amarillo, Odessa, College Station-Bryan and Lubbock!
 Time to relocate from here if you are desperately looking for a job!

 What better sense of creating community than to watch a movie with your neighbors?
-Join other Bellaire residents on Thursday August 18 at 7:30 PM at the Aquatic Center to watch Jaws (not recommended for kids under 10).
+Join other Bellaire residents on Thursday August 18 at 7:30 PM at the Aquatic Center to watch Jaws (not recommended for kids under 10 viagra online without prescription).
 Tickets are $5 and can be purchased in advance at the Rec Center since seating will be limited.
 Last fun before school starts, and it will benefit the Patrons for Bellaire Parks.
 See ya there!

-This promises to be a fun evening at the River Oaks Movie Theatre on August 2nd!
+This promises to be a fun evening at the River Oaks Movie Theatre on plaintiffs who won their viagra lawsuit in court in 2010 August 2nd!
 Order your free tickets by going to the following link:

 I get this question from newbies as well as experienced investors!
 The answer is don’t jump on the first tenants that answer your ad.
 It is better to wait for a tenant that meets your selection criteria than be sorry later.